Cristian0624/CarAnalytics-Marketplace/README.md

 ## Expanding the Oxlint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and Oxlint's TypeScript related rules in your project.

+## Price estimate API

+The backend exposes `POST /price-estimate` for listing based vehicle price estimates.
+Start the API with `python -m uvicorn main:app --app-dir backend --reload`, then open `http://127.0.0.1:8000/docs` to try the endpoint.